cardinalby/google-api-fetch-token-action/README.md

 # The purpose

-The action fetches access token from Google API.
+The action fetches an access token from Google API.

 It can be used to **prevent your Refresh Token from being expired**.